 Graduates of the M.Sc. course Landscape Ecology and Nature Conservation can pursue a career in landscape and nature conservation research, national and international nature conservation organisations and associations, landscape planning and consultancy offices, environmental and nature conservation administration or private companies.

 - Degree: Master of Science (M.Sc.)

 - Start of studies: winter semester (October)

 - Regular length of study: 4 semesters

 - Total credits: 120 credits (ECTS)

 - Teaching language: mainly English, German is not compulsory

-- Access requirements: A bachelor’s degree in landscape ecology or bio-, agricultural or forestry sciences.
+- Admission requirements: A bachelor’s degree in landscape ecology or bio-, agricultural or forestry sciences.
 Special applicants will be approved in individual cases.

-- Admission procedures: local admission procedure, application deadline 15th of July for German students, 15th of December for EPOS Scholarship applicants, 1st of April for self-financed students (see below for definition of interested students types)
+- Admission procedure: local admission procedure, application deadline 15 July for German students, 15 December for EPOS Scholarship applicants, 1 March for self-financed students (see below for definition of interested students types)

 - Field of Study: Landscape Ecology, transdisciplinary Nature Conservation Research